Gurgaon: Airport

-Gurgaon is served by Delhi's Indira Gandhi International Airport, which is located just outside of Gurgaon city limits near National Highway 8.
+Gurgaon is served by Delhi's Indira Gandhi International Airport, which is located just outside of Gurgaon city limits near National Highway 48.

 Transit systems

 Public transit

-In November 2013, Gurgaon launched an Ciclovia-inspired initiative known as Raahgiri Day—in which a corridor of streets are closed to motor vehicle traffic on Sunday mornings to encourage the use of non-motorized transport and participation in outdoor leisure activities.
+In November 2013, Gurgaon launched an Ciclovia-inspired initiative known as Raahgiri Day—in which a corridor of streets is closed to motor vehicle traffic on Sunday mornings to encourage the use of non-motorized transport and participation in outdoor leisure activities.
 Gurgaon was the first city in India to implement such a program, followed by New Delhi, and later Noida.

-Gurgaon is also expected to get India's first Pod Taxis.
+Gurgaon is also expected to get India's first pod taxis.

 Utilities

-Electricity in Gurgaon is provided by government-owned Dakshin Haryana Bijli Vitran Nigam.
-Gurgaon has power consumer base of 360,000 with average power load of 700-800 MW.
+Electricity in Gurgaon is provided by the government-owned Dakshin Haryana Bijli Vitran Nigam.
+Gurgaon has a power consumer base of 360,000 with an average power load of 700-800 MW.
 There are frequent power outages in the city, especially during the peak consumption season of summer.
-Apart from the power deficit, the equipment used by the power department like transformers, panels and transmission lines is either old or overburdened.
+Apart from the power deficit, the equipment used by the power department like transformers, panels and transmission lines are either old or overburdened.